thomasf/vfs/README.md

 changes from godoc version:

-- removed some godoc specific code left.
+- removed godoc specific code.

-- namespaces merges files inside directories as well as directory trees.
+- namespaces merges files inside directories as well as directories.

 - added Walk (modified from filepath.Walk)

-- added Filter vfs which wraps another vfs to include/exclude contents (PathFilterFunc w with convinience Include/Exclude shorthands)
+- added Exclude vfs which wraps another vfs to exclude by path prefix.

 - added OneFile vfs which mounts a single file with support for renaming it.